vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>Monday.com</h4>

-Monday.com is a collaborative work operating system (Work OS) that combines project management with CRM capabilities.
+<a href="https://monday.com/" role="link" target="_blanck">Monday.com</a> is a collaborative work operating system (Work OS) that combines project management with CRM capabilities.
 Its highly customizable workflows make it suitable for managing customer relationships, tracking leads, and coordinating sales and marketing tasks.

 If you’re transitioning from static spreadsheets to a more dynamic and interactive platform, Monday.com’s visual and intuitive interface makes it a standout choice.